You searched for: “auspicious

 1. Marked by lucky signs or good omens, and therefore by the promise of success, prosperity, or happiness: It was an auspicious occasion when Jim suddenly found such a good job during the time of high unemployment.

-3. Promising success; propitious; opportune; favorable: It was an auspicious occasion when Mark's and Mary's twins were born in two separate years; the first one was born one minute before midnight in 2013 and the other one was born one minute after midnight in 2014.
+3. Refering to something that promises success; propitious; opportune; favorable: It was an auspicious occasion when Mark's and Mary's twins were born in two separate years.
+The first one was born one minute before midnight in 2013 and the other one was born one minute after midnight in 2014.

-4. Favored by good fortune and prosperity: Because of her beautiful and unique art work, Madeline experienced more auspicious sales than she had ever experienced before.
+4. Concerning something favored by good fortune and prosperity: Because of her beautiful and unique art work, Madeline experienced more auspicious sales than she had ever experienced before.

-5. A good omen or prophetic sign indicating, or suggesting, that future success is possible: It was an auspicious time for Randy's uncle to start his new business because there was a significant demand for the products he was producing.
+5. Descriptive of a good omen or prophetic sign indicating, or suggesting, that future success is possible: It was an auspicious time for Randy's uncle to start his new business because there was a significant demand for the products he was producing.

 An auspicious flight of birds.